marymSalah/Projects/Database/ReadMe.md

 ### DCL Commands
 Role-based access control is implemented with roles like admin_CAR and manager_car, granting specific permissions to different roles.

+### DML Commands
+DML Commands were used to add sample data into the database.